-Formatting and interpretation functions that can be used in a calculated field expression contrast, the interpretation functions do the opposite: they take string expressions and evaluate them as numbers, specifying the format of the resulting number.
+Formatting and interpretation functions that can be used in a calculated field expression.
+The formatting functions use the numeric value of the input expression, and convert this to a text value.
+In contrast, the interpretation functions do the opposite: they take string expressions and evaluate them as numbers, specifying the format of the resulting number.
 In both cases the output value is dual, with a text value and a numeric value.